KlaraElmegaard/SocialGraphs_HP/index.markdown

 {% include Communities-in-Harry-Potter-fandom-universe.html%}

 Many nodes, many edges, but funny to surf around!
 Can you find Harry Potter now?
-That is harder!
+If not, then look at community 11.
+Explore some of the characters in his community, many of them are "undefined" or characters without a name, exciting!
+Can you find any other major characters in this community?
+Hint, look at the mid-bottom...
+Maybe the Dursleys.

 Let's dig a bit deeper into these communities, and the distributions of characters in each community.